MrPewPewLaser/homepage/README.md

 #### Module Layout

-- **Drag and Drop**: Click and drag modules by the grip handle to reorder
+- **Drag and Drop**: Click and drag modules by the grip handle (⋮⋮ icon) to reorder
 - **Layout Editor**: Access via Preferences > Layout tab
+  - Visual representation of current layout
+  - Shows split modules as "ModuleA/ModuleB"
+  - Remove modules from layout
-- **Grid Configuration**: Set number of columns per row
+- **Grid Configuration**: Set number of columns per row (1-6)
-- **Max Width**: Adjust dashboard maximum width percentage
+- **Max Width**: Adjust dashboard maximum width percentage (50-100%)

 #### Advanced Drag Features

+- **Quick Disable**:
-- **Quick Disable**: Drag a module to the left edge of the screen to disable it (removes from layout and preferences)
+  - Drag a module to the left edge of the screen
+  - Background turns muted red with disable icon
+  - Module is disabled and removed from layout and preferences
+  - Can be re-enabled from Preferences > Modules tab

+- **Temporary Pin**:
-- **Temporary Pin**: Drag a module to the right edge to pin it temporarily.
-The pinned module:
+  - Drag a module to the right edge of the screen
+  - Background turns soft green with pin icon
+  - Module is pinned temporarily and:
     - Stays fixed on screen while you scroll
     - Can be dragged from the pin to a new location
-  - Has a close button to unpin without moving
+    - Has a close button (×) to unpin without moving
     - If dropped in invalid area, stays pinned instead of disappearing
+  - Useful for repositioning modules while viewing other parts of the dashboard

 - **Column Splitting**: Create vertically-stacked modules in a single column:
   1. Drag a module over an existing module's column
-  2. Hold for 5 seconds until the split overlay appears
+  2. Hold for 5 seconds until the split overlay appears (shows top/bottom zones)
   3. Drop on the top or bottom zone
   4. Both modules now share the column height equally
-  - Split modules show as "ModuleA/ModuleB" in the layout editor
+  5. Split modules show as "ModuleA/ModuleB" in the layout editor
-  - Drag to empty split slots to fill them
+  6. Drag additional modules to empty split slots to fill them
-  - Empty split slots can receive drops directly
+  7. Empty split slots can receive drops directly
+  8. Remove split modules individually from layout editor

 ### Weather Configuration

 1. Open Preferences > Weather tab
-2. Search for your location
+2. Search for your location using the search box
-3. Select weather provider
+3. Select from search results to set location
+4. Choose weather provider:
+   - **Open-Meteo** (default, no API key required)
+   - **OpenWeatherMap** (requires API key)
+   - **WeatherAPI.com** (requires API key)
-4. Enter API key if required
+5. Enter API key if using a provider that requires it
-5. Location is saved in browser localStorage
+6. Location and provider settings are saved in browser localStorage
+7. Weather updates automatically based on module refresh interval (default: 1800 seconds)

 ### GitHub Integration

 1. Open Preferences > GitHub tab
 2. Add GitHub usernames or organizations
-3. Optionally add GitHub token for higher rate limits
+3. Optionally add GitHub token in General tab for higher rate limits
-4. Repositories are displayed as modules
+4. Click "Add" to create GitHub modules (repos, PRs, commits, issues, stats)
+5. Configure each module:
+   - Select type (repos, PRs, commits, issues, stats)
+   - Set item count (1-20, default: 5)
+6. Modules are displayed on the dashboard with automatic refresh

 ### RSS Feeds

 1. Open Preferences > RSS tab
-2. Add RSS feed URLs
+2. Click "Add" to add RSS feed URLs
+3. Configure each feed:
+   - Feed URL
+   - Number of articles to show (1-20, default: 5)
+   - Display options: Show/hide title, text, date (all checked by default)
-3. Feeds are displayed as modules
+4. Feeds are displayed as modules on the dashboard
-4. Configure refresh intervals
+5. Configure global RSS refresh interval in General > Timers (default: 300 seconds)
+6. Hover over article titles to preview images (if available in feed)

 ### Service Monitoring

 1. Open Preferences > Monitoring tab
-2. Add service URLs
+2. Add service URLs (HTTP/HTTPS endpoints)
-3. Configure check intervals
+3. Configure check intervals per service
-4. View service status in Monitoring module
+4. View service status in Monitoring module:
+   - Health status (online/offline)
+   - Response time
+   - SSL certificate expiration (for HTTPS)
+   - Uptime tracking

 ### Quick Links

-1. Click "Edit" in Quick Links module
+1. Open Preferences > Quicklinks tab
 2. Add, edit, or delete links
 3. Links are saved in browser localStorage
 4. Favicons are automatically fetched and cached
+5. Quick access to frequently used sites from the dashboard

 ### Calendar & Events

-1. Calendar displays current month
+1. Calendar displays current month with navigation controls
+2. Configure calendar settings in Preferences > Calendar tab:
+   - Dim weekends (month view)
+   - Work week only (week view)
+   - Week start day (Sunday, Monday, or Saturday)
-2. Add events via calendar interface
+3. Add events via Preferences > Calendar tab or click on calendar dates
-3. Events are saved in browser localStorage
+4. Events are saved in browser localStorage
-4. View upcoming events in dedicated module
+5. View upcoming events in dedicated "Upcoming Events" module

 ### Todo List

-1. Add todos via Todo module
+1. Add todos via Preferences > Todo tab or Todo module
 2. Set priorities (low, medium, high)
 3. Mark todos as complete
+4. Edit or delete todos from Preferences > Todo tab
+5. View next 5 todos in dedicated Todo module
-4. Todos are saved in browser localStorage
+6. Todos are saved in browser localStorage

 ### Search

 1. Use the search box in the header
+2. Select search engine from dropdown (Google, DuckDuckGo, etc.)
-2. Search history is automatically saved
+3. Search history is automatically saved
-3. Access search history by clicking search box
+4. Access search history by clicking search box
-4. Search within search history
+5. Filter search history in Preferences > Search tab
+6. Clear search history from Preferences > Search tab

 ### Configuration Management

-1. Export configuration: Preferences > Config tab > Download
+1. **Export configuration**: Preferences > Config tab > Download
+   - Downloads all preferences as JSON file
+   - Includes: themes, module settings, layout, weather, GitHub, RSS, monitoring, calendar, todos, quicklinks
-2. Import configuration: Preferences > Config tab > Upload
+2. **Import configuration**: Preferences > Config tab > Upload
-3. Saved configurations are listed in the Config tab
+   - Upload previously exported JSON file
+   - Restores all settings and preferences
+3. **Saved configurations**: List and manage saved configuration files
+4. **Delete configurations**: Remove saved configuration files
-4. Configurations include all user preferences and module settings
+5. Configurations include all user preferences and module settings for easy backup and migration

 ## Development